Madis0/OneBar/README.md

 #### Positive (left-to-right)

 * Health - red bar, **number**
+* Natural regeneration - no bar, **↑** - shows when health is less than max and saturation is over 0
 * Armor - white bar on top, no number
 * Absorption - no bar, **+number**
 * Health boost - same as health, but changes bars widths to fit the max health